blogdaren/PHPCreeper/README.md

 ## Features
 * Inherit almost all features from [workerman](https://www.workerman.net)
-* Free to customize various plugins and callbacks
-* Free to customize the third-party middleware
 * Support Crontab-Jobs similar to Linux-Crontab
 * Support distributed and separated deployment
-* Support for multi-language environment
-* Support for agile development with [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
+* Support agile development with [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application)
+* Free to customize various callbacks and 3rd middleware
 * Use PHPQuery as the elegant content extractor
 * With high performance and strong scalability